sitasp/satish-blog/content/post/ssti-study-and-rootme-challenge.md

 Now that I knew I was dealing with FreeMarker, I started researching ways to achieve RCE.
 I found that the `freemarker.template.utility.Execute` class could be used to run shell commands.

+Execute class implements TemplateModel which allows hacker to create 'Execute' instance and execute any shell commands.

 My first attempt to use it failed, likely due to a syntax error or issues with URL encoding:

 ```freemarker